hoduchieu01/hoduchieu01/README.md

 I am a Computer Science and Engineering student with a strong interest in Software Development & Artificial Intelligence.
 I am currently working as Student Researcher at [Institute of Mathematics](http://math.ac.vn/), Intern at [2020 MOST GASE TAIWAN Global Talent Internship Program: Artificial Intelligence and Green Technology](https://gasesummer.most.ntu.edu.tw/supervisors#Artificial)

-I am writing a [Computer Science Handbook](https://github.com/hoduchieu01/Computer-Science-Handbook) to create a training material for our community training and spread knowledge about computers science.
+I am writing a [Computer Science Handbook](https://github.com/hoduchieu01/Computer-Science-Handbook) to create a material for our community training and spread knowledge about computers science.
 I would love to hear your feedback and welcome you to contribute to this project.

 [![Computer Science Handbook](https://github-readme-stats.vercel.app/api/pin/?username=hoduchieu01&theme=tokyonight&repo=Computer-Science-Handbook)](https://github.com/hoduchieu01/Computer-Science-Handbook)